john-hawkins/texturizer/README.md

 pip install texturizer
 ```

-You will then need to run the [POST_INSTALL.sh](POST_INSTALL.sh) script to install
-the required Spacy Model (otherwise the POS features cannot be calculated).
+You will then need to run the [POST INSTALL SCRIPT](https://github.com/john-hawkins/texturizer/blob/master/POST_INSTALL.sh) to install the required Spacy Model (otherwise the POS features cannot be calculated).

 Now, the ``texturizer`` command is available::